Dart-Code/Website/_docs/settings.md

 Whether to use Flutter's [structured error support](https://medium.com/flutter/improving-flutters-error-messages-e098513cecf9) for improved error display.

 ## dart.flutterTestAdditionalArgs
 Additional args to pass to the `flutter test` command.
+Using the `args` field in `launch.json` is usually better than this setting as this setting will apply to _all_ projects.

 ## dart.flutterTrackWidgetCreation
 **Default:** `true`.